 import { RB } from '@gruhn/regex-utils'

-How do you write a regex that matches comments like:
+How do you write a regex that matches HTML comments like:

 A straight forward attempt would be: